 Active projects include:

-3. Novel regulatory molecules in T cells: Allograft rejection is mediated by the recipient’s immunological response to donor antigen, initiated and coordinated by CD4+ T cells.
+1. Novel regulatory molecules within T cells: Allograft rejection is mediated by the recipient’s immunological response to donor antigen, initiated and coordinated by CD4+ T cells.
 Once T cells encounter alloantigen, they undergo expansion and differentiation into effectors and/or memory T cells.
 However, activation also results in the expansion of regulatory T cells that function to control the immune response, and it is proposed that this process of immunoregulation is critical for long-term allograft survival.
-Within T cells, several adapter proteins have been found to be active participants in the formation of signaling complexes, which modulate the T cell activation response.
-The overall goal of our research is to characterize the role and function of regulatory cell surface molecular interactions and adaptor proteins.
-Our hypothesis is that manipulation of these adaptors function to alter T effector-T regulatory cell interactions and transplant rejection.
+Within T cells, several adapter proteins including TSAd have been found to be active participants in signaling responses that modulate T cell activation and immunoregulation.
+We find that the relative activity of TSAd is critical for T regulatory cell activation, and we reported that its absence is associated with resistance to costimulatory blockade in vivo.
+Our hypothesis is that manipulation of select adaptors alters T effector-T regulatory cell interactions and transplant rejection.